nickyiliwang0000/h/git-and-command-line/intro-to-command-line.md

 Front end developers in particular and computer users in general often use visual tools (sometimes called a _graphical user interface_ or GUI - pronounced "gooey") to perform lower-level programming tasks.
 This makes plenty of sense; if we need to change the color of a button, it's easier to pick a color from a drop-down than it is to create a CSS file, link it, and write a declaration with a hex code.
 At the same time though, the actions we can perform are limited due to the design of the tool.

-A GUI takes a command from us and tells the computer to it.
-The command line is us telling our computers to run a command without the GUI in the middle.
+A GUI takes a general command from us and tells the computer exactly what to do.
+The command line lets us directly tell our computers to run a command, without the GUI in the middle.
 If the GUI is the barista and the command is our coffee order, the command line is a way for us to make our coffees ourselves.
 Writing in the command line gives us full control over our system and unlocks super powers for our projects.

 ## Opening the command line